Ludwig Augustinsson: Senior national team

 Augustinsson debuted with the senior team in January 2015, when he started both games in their friendlies against the Ivory Coast and Finland.
 Sportbladet rated him as the best Swedish player of those two games.

 He received his second call-up in March 2016, playing 90 minutes in Sweden's 2–1 loss against Turkey.
 On 11 May, Erik Hamrén announced that Augustinsson was going to feature the Euro 2016 squad.

 2016–present

 He remained as unused substitute, behind Martin Olsson, throughout Sweden's disappointing group stage at Euro 2016.
 Following Hamréns resignation and Janne Andersson's arrival later that summer, Augustinsson got bigger competition when Oscar Wendt re-joined the squad after conflicts with the former head coach.
 With Andersson's experimenting of the two veterans at the left-back position in the beginning of the World Cup qualification, Augustinsson opened possibilities to join the Sweden under-21 squad, for which he still was eligible to play.
 Andersson however kept him in the senior squad and Augustinsson came to play the final 30 minutes against Bulgaria in the qualifier in October.

-In May 2018 he was named in Sweden's 23-man squad for the 2018 FIFA World Cup in Russia.
+In May 2018 he was named in Sweden's 23-man squad for the 2018 FIFA World Cup in Russia, where he notably scored the opener in Sweden's 3–0 win against Mexico.